Hi and welcome to Spiritual Sobriety.

 Buddha's discourse on dukkha defines the entire spiritual pathway of Buddhism,

-That all mental condition responses are dukkha,
+That all mental conditions,

-And the essential nature of our understanding of this suffering is impossible without our awakening to the causes of suffering.
+And the essential nature of our understanding of this suffering is impossible without our awakening to the causes of suffering,

 Again,